Newsletter

 In this guide, I’ll walk you through installing and configuring Fail2Ban.

-Before we delve into technical details, I would like to point out some considerations about Fail2ban.
+Before we dive into the technical details, I want to highlight a few important considerations regarding Fail2ban.

-Lastly, disabling password authentication and using only SSH key authentication might reduce the need for Fail2ban.
+Additionally, disabling password authentication and relying solely on SSH key authentication may lessen the need for Fail2ban.

-However, I still advocate for its use as an added security layer.
+However, I still advocate for its use as an additional layer of security.

 Fail2ban is available in Ubuntu’s repositories.